freebsd/freebsd-quarterly/2018q4/hardenedbsd.md

 ### HardenedBSD Foundation Update

-Through a generous donations by DEF CON, the computer security conference held each year in Las Vegas, and an anonymous member of the community, the HardenedBSD Foundation was able to provide the HardenedBSD project with a new Cavium ThunderX2 server.
+Through a generous donation by DEF CON, the computer security conference held each year in Las Vegas, and an anonymous member of the community, the HardenedBSD Foundation was able to provide the HardenedBSD project with a new Cavium ThunderX2 server.
 HardenedBSD